datacarpentry/semester-biology/lectures/dplyr.md

 ```

 * This can get a little cumbersome
-* Pipes are an alternative called pipes
+* Pipes are an alternative
 * Pipe `%>%` takes the output of the one command and passes it as input to next command

 `surveys %>% filter(species_id == 'DS')`